JoelLefkowitz/docker-droplet/README.md

 Unittests are used to test for appropriate behavior from:

 * The template's loader
-* The template's output
-* The interface's accessibility
+* The interface's argument validation
 * The interface's path_validation
-* The interface's env_sync
-* The interface's default
-* The interface's required

 ## Docs